Dr. Johanna Budwig’s Diet & Protocol

 Oil quality

-First I would check the quality of the oil you use (organic etc.).
-No GMO oil etc. should be used and no other GM food either (apparently there has been an increase in allergies observed in connection with GMO foods with a study suggesting that GMO food produces more allergic reactions).
+First I would check the quality of the oil you are using (organic etc.).
+No GMO oil etc. should be used and no other GM food either (apparently there has been an increase in allergies observed in connection with GMO foods, with a study suggesting that GMO food is the cause of the increase).
 Oil should be fresh, without a bitter taste or smell/taste of fish or linseed oil paint.

 Dr. Hulda Regehr Clark believes that liver cleanses gradually rid a person of allergies.
 She writes in The Cure For All Diseases, “Cleansing the liver of gallstones dramatically improves digestion, which is the basis of your whole health.
 You can expect your allergies to disappear, too, more with each cleanse you do!
 See How to Do and Benefit from a Natural Liver & Gall Bladder Cleanse at Home.